julesjazz/grapefruitlab/content/print/pity-fear.md

 Yeah, I had some ideas for an ending.
 Big final number.
 Maybe even, reveal a full band behind the curtain?

 **Mia:**
 Oh that’s fun.
 Would they have to wait back there the whole show?
-What if we did something with a ‘helicopter landing on stage’, you know?
-But small, it’s a radio controlled thing?
-And then it’s carrying… A fortune cookie maybe?
+What if we did something with a ‘helicopter landing on stage’?
+But sit mall, it’s a radio controlled thing?
+It lands on the altar, and it’s carrying… A fortune cookie maybe?
 Some message from the gods?
 A prophesy!

 **Josie *[pulls out a drone]*:**
 Would something like this work?

 **Mia:**
-I think it needs to be more realistic, right?
+Yes, yes!
+But I think it needs to be more realistic, right?
 For the joke to work.
 Like some kind of military…

 **Josie:**
 Now you’re just setting up a joke about *attack helicopters*.
 This drone identifies…

 **Mia:**
 Oh, yikes.
-Never mind.
+No. Never mind.

 **Josie:**
 It’s a bit *Deus Ex Machina* anyway.
 God from a literal machine?